sgaudart/centreon_consolidate_alerts/README.md

 # centreon_consolidate_alerts

 ## The goal
-Ce script répond à un besoin de faire du reporting sur les alertes Centreon. <br> <br>
+This script is helpfull to generate statistics on Centreon alerts. <br> <br>

 ## Technical specification
-Ce script va lire les données des 3 tables centreon_storage.logs + downtimes + acknownledgements dans le créneau horaire [--start => --end].
-Le script va alimenter la table [your_database].Alert où chaque entrée de la table représente une alerte Centreon.
-Le fichier de conf permet de renseigner les informations de connexion pour la database centreon_storage et votre database pour la table Alert. <br>
+This script will read data from the 3 tables centeron_storage.logs + downtimes + acknownledgements in the time slot [--start => --end].
+The script will feed the table [your_database] .Alert where each entry in the table represents a Centreon alert.
+The conf file is used to populate the connection information for the database centreon_storage and your database for the Alert table. <br>
-<b>NOTE:</b> l'option --conf est obligatoire
+<b>NOTE:</b> The --conf option is mandatory

 ## Requirements

-  - Centreon database
+  - Accessibility to Centreon database
   - a new database with the SQL table Alert (see the file Alert.sql)
   - Perl
   - mysql client